Does Roncalli offer bus transportation?

 Current students submit their future course requests online in January, and in February/March counselors meet with each of their students individually to confirm their course requests, and discuss college and career planning topics.
 Parents are invited to participate in this scheduling appointment.

-Yes, please click on this link for detailed information on the voucher program.
+Yes, please click on this link for detailed information on the School Choice Scholarship (voucher) program.

 Does Roncalli accept transfer students from another high school?